river-ceanne/city_explorer_react/README.md

 Number and name of feature:

-Estimate of time needed to complete: 15 minutes
+Estimate of time needed to complete: 2 hours

 Start time: 9AM

 Finish time: 9:15AM

-Actual time needed to complete: 10 mins
+Actual time needed to complete: 3 hours

 #### `<SearchResults>`

 Number and name of feature:

-Estimate of time needed to complete: 15 minutes
+Estimate of time needed to complete: 2 hours

-Start time: 9AM
+Start time:

-Finish time: 9:15AM
+Finish time:

-Actual time needed to complete: 10 mins
+Actual time needed to complete: 2 hours

 #### `<Result>`

 Number and name of feature:

-Estimate of time needed to complete: 15 minutes
+Estimate of time needed to complete: 2 hours

-Start time: 9AM
+Start time:

-Finish time: 9:15AM
+Finish time:

-Actual time needed to complete: 10 mins
+Actual time needed to complete: 5 hours